Jacques-Antoine/Movie-Project/README.md

 # Movie-Project

-## Pre processing of a dataset of over 700,000 records
+### Data preprocessing of a dataset of over 700,000 records into a cleaner version